cimug-org/cim-compare/README.md

 >
 > Noteworthy in the previous command line examples is that `java` has been expressly qualified as either `"C:\Program Files (x86)\Zulu\zulu-17\bin\java.exe"` or `"C:\Program Files\Zulu\zulu-17\bin\java.exe"` to ensure that the correct version of Java is used.
 This is not a requirement but rather one method to eliminate this as a pitfall.
 >
-> If choosing to simply the command line via use of the default installation of Java such as:
+> If choosing to simplify the command line via use of the default installation of Java such as:
 >
 > `java -mx4G -Djava.library.path="D:\cim-compare\ea16" -jar cim-compare-1.3.0.jar ...`
 >
 > ...then it is suggested that you confirm the bit-wise version of your default Java installation.
-The following java command will result in output that should indicate if your default installation is a 32-bit Java installation.
+The following java command will result in output that should indicate if your default installation is 32-bit.
 This either by explicitly stating as such or by including the installation directory which for 32-bit will be located in `C:\Program Files (x86)\...`.
-Note that for many of the latest releases of Java, if not explicitly stated as 32-bit, athey are implied to be 64-bit as implied in the example shown.
+Note that for many of the newest releases of Java, if not explicitly stated as begin 32-bit, it is them implied to be 64-bit as illustrated in this example:
 >
 > ```
 > C:\>java -version